okirch/fdepoc/README.md

 _authorize_ the current system configuration.
 This will predict a set of PCR values, and use the RSA key to sign the resulting PCR policy.

+# Key management for the already installed systems

+For the systems with an already encrypted root partition, it is easy to (re)generate and seal the LUKS key with ``regenerate-key``:

+    # fdectl regenerate-key

+This command generates a new random secret key, seals the key with TPM, and updates the bootloader configuration.

+To disable the TPM unsealing temporarily, ``tpm-disable`` will remove the path to the sealed key from the boot loader configuration.

+    # fdectl tpm-disable

+To restore the TPM unsealing functionality, ``tpm-enable`` will update the sealed key if necessary and then configure the boot loader to unlock the LUKS partition with the sealed key.

+    # fdectl tpm-enable

+In case there is a need to remove the sealed LUKS key from the root partition, ``tpm-wipe`` could help to wipe out the keyslot for the sealed LUKS key and remove the key file:

+    # fdectl tpm-wipe

 # Updates of boot components

 When updating components such as grub2 or the shim loader, or when